In this article, we’ll discuss the best Noise Reduction plugins of 2024 for removing hums, hiss, and other background noise from your audio.

 With the current technology, just tweaking a knob or fader will remove the noise.
-Several years ago, you had to remove the frequency contents corresponding to noise manually.
-AI and deep learning made it easier, so audio engineers can focus on other tasks and obtain better results.
+Several years ago, you had to manually remove the frequency contents corresponding to noise.
+AI and deep learning have made it easier so audio engineers to focus on other tasks and obtain better results.

 Depending on the plugin, you might have more or fewer options and different styles of noise removal.
 They focus on different tracks as well.
-Some of them are for voice and others for instruments.
-It would be best if you always analyzed your needs to determine which software suits you best.
+Some of them are for voice, and others for instruments.
+It would be best if you always analyze your needs to determine which software suits you best.

 What are the best settings for noise reduction?

-For light noise, use between -10dB and -15dB of reduction to maintain the quality and integrity of the main audio.
-If the noise level is too high, use a greater attenuation, but it could decrease the quality of the track.
+In terms of loudness, for light noise, use between -10dB and -15dB of reduction to maintain the quality and integrity of the main audio.
+If the noise level is too high, use a greater attenuation, but that could decrease the quality of the track.
 If the latter happens, adjust it to an acceptable level to keep the intelligibility.

 Noise reduction plugins are extremely useful to have.
 You never know when you’ll need it until you do.
-Especially if you’re an audio engineer working with podcasts, videos, and TV shows, noise is always present.
-And if you don’t have a way to eliminate it and improve your audio’s quality easily, you’ll have to remove it manually, which is very time-consuming.
+Noise is always present, especially if you’re an audio engineer working with podcasts, videos, and TV shows.
+If you don’t have a way to eliminate it and improve your audio quality easily, you’ll have to remove it manually, which is very time-consuming.

-Today we reviewed several choices that fit any need you might have, from the simplest one-knob suppressor to an advanced one that lets you tweak even the type of processing.
-And if you can’t afford to buy one right now, you also have very good free options, so your needs are covered either way.
+Today, we reviewed several choices that fit any need, from the simplest one-knob suppressor to an advanced one that lets you tweak even the type of processing.
+And if you can’t afford to buy one right now, you also have very good free options, so your needs are covered.

 Of course, the best solution to avoid noise is to prevent your takes from having it in the first place.
 But sometimes, that is out of the engineer’s control, and in those cases, these plugins are the perfect solution.
-Remember to try out the demo versions before purchasing to ensure that a determined plugin suits your workflow.
+Try the demo versions before purchasing to ensure a determined plugin suits your workflow.